TYPES OF SERVICES:

 These include making sure that the parts do not contain oil or lubricants, and that the components have been fully drained of any liquids.
 Also, the parcel delivery box the automotive parts will be shipped in has to be strong enough to support the weight of the auto part.

-What type of car parts can I send?
+What car parts can I send?

 Some car parts that businesses can send via World Options shipping partners include: